123-dot-com/mood-journal/README.md

-# Smart Mood journal
+# "Smart" Mood journal
-This is a mood journal that is pretty smart, but also entirely depends on you to be smart.
+This is a mood journal that is barely smart.

 The aim of this mood journal is to help you understand your feelings, and analyse them over a period of time.

 Using pandas, this journal will read your emotions, help you analyse what caused the emotion, and your general response over time.

-You can also edit the list of emotions, and the feeling associated with them.
+You can also edit the list of emotions, and the mood associated with them.

 ## Requirements
-Smart Mood Journal recommends Python 3.13 at least, however, python 2.x versions do work as well
+"Smart" Mood Journal recommends Python 3.13 at least, however, python 2.x versions do work as well

 - On Windows:
   Download the right version from the official python.org website (https://www.python.org/downloads/)